 2.10.1.
-Backing up your Geronimo configuration
+Backing up your Tomcat application server configuration

-Before you change the security configuration of the Geronimo application server to use a Certificate Authority signed certificate, you should back up config.xml and server.xml configuration files so you have a copy to restore from if you run into any unexpected problems.
+Before you change the security configuration of the Tomcat application server to use a Certificate Authority signed certificate, you should back up configuration files so you have a copy to restore from if you run into any unexpected problems.